AbstractThis course teaches fundamental techniques for using C++ efficiently to implement 2D and 3D games.

 - Manage resources and memory in C++ efficiently.

-- Create game engine modules with high cohesion and low coupling.
+- Integrate game engine modules with high cohesion and low coupling.

-- Optimize performance bottlenecks on both the CPU and GPU.
+- Optimize memory access and identify performance bottlenecks on the CPU

 - Generalize about the structure of, and similarities and differences between, modern 3D game engines.

-- Implementing basic components of a game engine.
+- List, describe, use and modify basic components of a game engine.

 - Describe why system programming languages, such as C++, is needed in the games industry.